dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 make install-target-libgcc
 ```

-Again the two install steps, will install the compiler in the `$PREFIX` folder.
+Libgcc contains code the compiler might add calls to for certain operations.
+This happens mainly when an operation the compiler tries to perform isn't supported by the target hardware and has to be emulated in software.
+GCC states that it can emit calls to libgcc functions anywhere and that we should *always* link to it.
+The linker can remove the unused parts of the code if they're not called.
+This set up is specific to GCC.

+In practice we can get away with not linking to libgcc, but this can result in unexpected linker errors.
+Best practice here is to build and link with libgcc.

-### Clang
+### Clang and LLVM

-@DT
+Building LLVM from source is a much more significant task than building the gcc/binutils toolchain.
+It takes a fair amount more time to build all the required tools from scratch.
+However there is an upside to this, LLVM (which clang is just one frontend to) is designed to be modular and ships with backend modules for most supported architectures.
+This means a default install of clang (from your distribution's package manager) can be used as a cross compiler.

+To tell clang to cross compile, there is a special flag you'll need to pass it: `--target`.
+It takes the target triplet for the target.
+Most LLVM tools like lld (the llvm linker) support it and will switch their modules to use ones that match the target triplet.

+As an example lets say you wanted to use clang as a cross compiler for `x86_64-elf` triplet or `x86_64-unknown-elf` you would invoke clang like `clang --target=x86_64-elf` or `--target=x86_64-unknown-elf`.
+Let's say you wanted to build your kernel for riscv64 you would do something like `clang --target=riscv64`.

+Since clang and lld are compatible with the gcc/binutils versions of these tools you can pass the same flags and compilation should go as exepected.

 ## Emulator (QEmu)

-Of course we can use any emultaro we want, but in our example we rely on qemu.
+Of course we can use any emulator we want, but in our example we rely on qemu.
 This tool to be compiled requires some extra dependencies:

 * ninja-build
 * python3-sphinx